allcloudcl/dpoabogados/README.md

 There are two roles for now:
 * Normal: A client.
-* Admin/Lawyer: Works for ChileDeuda and manages Clients' contracts.
+* Admin/Lawyer: Works for the company and manages Clients' contracts.

 There are plans for a super_admin role.
 For rails_admin or something.